-Mostly known for its rather uninspiring design language, the company, which is usually associated with highly durable and versatile (and also quite expensive) Swiss Army knives, has finally produced an item worthy of a long second glance.
+Mostly known for its uninspiring design language, the company, which is associated with highly durable and versatile (and also expensive) Swiss Army knives, has finally produced an item worthy of a long second glance.
 Surprisingly, this new quartz-powered Victorinox Swiss Army Chrono Classic 1/100 (refs.
 241617 & 241619) chronograph features a skeletonized dial with a nice-looking guilloched plate covering its large date display.

 Featuring a guilloche motif that Victorinox prefers to call “Swiss Officer’s Knife” (it is indeed identical to the one that decorated the handle of the original Modell 1961 military edition pocket knife that stayed in production from 1961 to 2008), the plate partially covers two circular cutouts in the dial allowing just enough space for the bold white Arabic numerals on the rotating disks to be clearly seen.

 Since the watch is styled as a military timepiece, it’s rugged-looking body is a little larger than an average 40 mm watch, but is still compact enough to be worn on almost any type of wrist.
-The PVD-treated bezel of the gadget is equipped with the same boringly simple tachymeter scale as about 99 percent of other chronographs, but I could live with that.
+The PVD-treated bezel is equipped with the same boringly simple tachymeter scale as about 99 percent of other chronographs, but I could live with that.

-The pair of chronograph push-pieces at 2 and 4 hours look very ergonomic, and the moderately oversized setting crown is partly protected from a sudden shock with a pair of elegant crown guards.
+The pair of chronograph push-pieces at 2 and 4 hours look ergonomic, and the moderately oversized setting crown is partly protected from a sudden shock with a pair of elegant crown guards.

-All in all, this is a very nice watch (I really dig the version with Champaign-colored dial), and if VSA somehow manages to keep its street price below $600 USD, I will surely give it 4.5 stars out of 5.
+All in all, this is a nice watch (I dig the version with Champaign-colored dial), and if VSA somehow manages to keep its street price below $600 USD, I will surely give it 4.5 stars out of 5.

 The watch was presented two weeks ago at the Baselworld 2013 trade show.